Go ranks and ratings: Origin

 The first Go ranks were given in 2nd century (CE) China, when Handan Chun (Chinese: 邯郸淳) described the 9 Pin Zhi (九品制) ranking system in his book Classic of Arts (艺经).

 From the early 17th century, the Japanese formalised the teaching and ranking of Go.
 The system was later used in martial arts schools; and is thought to be derived originally from court ranks in China.
 It is thought that the fact that there are 9 professional dan grades finds its base in the original 9 Chinese Pin Zhi grades.

-The difference between two amateur grades is based on the number of handicap stones that a player requires to even the odds against a stronger player.
-A 5th kyu player will generally need a 3-stone handicap when playing against a 2nd kyu player to give both players a fair chance of winning.
-Similarly, a 3rd dan player will need a 2-stone handicap against a 5th dan opponent.

 Achieving a dan rank

 Dan (abbreviated online as "d") ranks are for advanced amateur players.
 Although many organisations let players choose their own kyu rank to a certain extent, dan ranks are often regulated.
 This means that players will have to show good results in tournaments or pass exams to be awarded a dan rank.
 Serious students of the game will often strive to attain a dan rank, much as martial arts practitioners will strive to achieve a black belt.
 For amateurs, dan ranks up to 7th dan are available.
 Above this level, a player must become a professional player to achieve further promotions.
 In Japan and China, some players are awarded an amateur 8th dan rank as an honorary title for exceptional achievement.
 In the United States, amateur dan ranks are often based on the AGA rating system.
 Under this system, some strong amateurs and former professional players have achieved up to 9th dan amateur, though generally they will register as 6th or 7th dan in international events.
 Similarly, some players have achieved 9th dan amateur ranks in the rating system of online Go servers.

 Although players who have achieved professional dan ranks are nominally stronger than amateur dan players, in practice some of the strongest 7th dan amateur players have a playing level on par with that of some professional players.
 Such players have either never tried for a professional rank, or have chosen to remain amateur players because they do not want to make a career out of playing Go.